 When you write a will using our online will writing service, you can include as much or as little detail as you want about your funeral.
 From choosing between a burial or cremation to picking individual songs to be played at the ceremony, you can do it all in just a few minutes.

-In the UK, unmarried partners don't automatically inherit anything under the rules of intestacy.
+In the UK, unmarried partners don't automatically inherit anything under the rules of intestacy as a married couple would.
 This can be difficult when property is involved, as one partner may be left having to repay the whole mortgage without the benefit of the other partner's savings.